ptrglbvc/digra/README.en.md

 This React application facilitates the conversion (transliteration) of Serbian Cyrillic script to Latin and vice versa.
 It's a simple, user-friendly tool that can be useful for everyone working with Serbian text in different scripts, as well as those who are just beginning to learn Serbian.

+I personally use it for assignments which I need to write in Cyrillic, which I hate using with physical keyboards.

 ## Features

 -   **Bidirectional Transliteration**: Easily convert text from Latin to Cyrillic script and vice versa.